YuxiaoLuo/C-_Algo/README.md

-/* C-_Algo
+/* C++
  * Yuxiao Luo
- * This repository includes the C++ Algorithms I wrote in labs, exercises, class and projects.
+ * This repository includes the C++ code I wrote in labs, exercises, class and projects.
- */
+ * It includes application in class, random number generator game, and machine learning */